 A Quakertown paralysis lawyer at our firm can provide more specific guidance about your potential claim during a private meeting.

 Challenges in Getting Compensation for a Paralyzing Injury

 Even if you can prove someone else irresponsibly caused you to become paralyzed, you might miss out on valuable compensation if a court decides that you’re partially to blame yourself for causing or worsening your own injuries.
 Your “comparative fault” might be held against you as a reduction in the value of your final damage award or even lead to you not getting paid at all.

 Additionally, Pennsylvania law gives most people just two years after an injury to start a civil claim.
 Having a skilled lawyer by your side can be vital to overcoming these kinds of procedural problems after a paralysis accident in Quakertown.

 Learn More from a Quakertown Paralysis Injury Attorney

 You have important rights after a severe accident and enforcing those rights is often the best way to get the resources you need to move forward with your life.
 Seasoned legal counsel can be essential in making the person or people responsible for your injury pay the compensation you deserve for your losses.

-At Ostroff Injury Law, a Quakertown paralysis injury lawyer will work diligently to ensure you get paid fairly for your accident.
+At Ostroff Godshall Injury and Accident Lawyers, a Quakertown paralysis injury lawyer will work diligently to ensure you get paid fairly for your accident.
 Managing Partner Rich Godshall has 18 years of experience winning multi-million-dollar cases for clients with catastrophic injuries.
-The attorneys at Ostroff Injury Law reached a $10,000,000 settlement for a client who sustained severe injuries from a recent truck crash.
+The attorneys at Ostroff Godshall Injury and Accident Lawyers reached a $10,000,000 settlement for a client who sustained severe injuries from a recent truck crash.
 Call us today to learn how we can put our experience to work for you.